-By virtue of an express delegation and for a determined agenda, he substitutes the President of the Republic for the presidency of the Council of Minsters.
+By virtue of an express delegation and for a determined agenda, he substitutes the President of the Republic in the presidency of a Council of Ministers.

-The acts of the Prime Minster are countersigned, the case arising, by the Minsters responsible for their execution.
+The acts of the Prime Minister are countersigned, the case arising, by the Ministers charged with their execution.